dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   4. Other nodes accept the block only if all transactions in it are valid.
   5. Nodes express acceptance by including its hash in the next block they create.
 * Finding holes in the consensus algo :
-  * Can an attacker steal bitcoins belonging to different user?
+  * Can an attacker steal Bitcoins belonging to different user?
     * Nope, because attacker cannot forge a signature (due to cryptography).
   * Can A deny service to B by not including B's transaction in any node A proposes?
     * B just waits for another block to be proposed by an honest node.